As less experienced Anguilla travellers, we believed that flying direct to the Anguilla airport was the wisest way to get to Anguilla.

 We worried, though.
 Would the ferries from St. Maarten "be there?"
 In fact, they're reliable and you have two choices...

-And it's not just one company that runs the ferries and charters, as you can see...
+And it's not just one company that runs the ferries and charters, there are private charters as well.
+Calypso, GB Ferries, FunTime, Link Ferry are a few.

 Blowing Point Terminal, Anguilla